MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2samplewincomp.md

 <!-- ====================================================================== -->
-## Step 8 - Install or update the Windows Implementation Libraries (WIL)
+## Step 10 - Install or update the Windows Implementation Libraries (WIL)

 <!-- resume here -->

+This step is optional.
+The sample has preinstalled a version of the Windows Implementation Libraries (WIL).

 1. In **Solution Explorer**, right-click the **WebView2SampleWinComp** project (not the Solution node), and then select **Manage NuGet Packages**.
 The **NuGet Package Manager** tab opens.